Exhibition Statement 2022:

 July 2010

 Some times you can be somewhere where everything seems so paintable and it can make you sick.
-Reminds me of the story of Hansel and Gretel when they came to the house that was entirely edible, but how much did they eat.
+Reminds me of the story of Hansel and Gretel when they came to the house that was entirely edible, but how much could they eat.

 Phthalo Blue